rohithegde/rohithegde.github.com/_posts/2021-05-09-5-career-tips-for-software-engineer.md

 ## Five minor tips

-**6. Take care of your digital profile.**
+### Take care of your digital profile

 With the power of the internet, everything you post online is likely to exist forever and searchable.
 Take care to ensure a clean incident free social media presence - from LinkedIn to Facebook to Instagram to Quora.
 You dont have to respond to things you disagree with.
 Most people are likely to enter a debate with closed minds and its likely to be a waste of your time to try and change opinions.

 Sites like LinkedIn, StackOverflow and GitHub can help build your brand and provide insights which even your resume might struggle with.

-**7. Take pride in your contribution to work while remaining humble enough to learn from criticism**
+### Take pride in your contribution to work while remaining humble enough to learn from criticism

 > “Try and leave this world a little better than you found it.” - Robert Stephenson Smyth Baden-Powell